Your birth plan

 An episiotomy is the process of making a surgical cut in the area between the vagina and your bottom to widen the opening and allow the baby to be born more quickly.

-It’s a good idea to state a general preference such as ‘I would prefer to tear naturally unless circumstances dictate otherwise’, or ‘I would prefer to have an episiotomy if required’.
+It’s a good idea to state a general preference in your birth plan, such as ‘I would prefer to tear naturally unless circumstances dictate otherwise’, or ‘I would prefer to have an episiotomy if required’.

 Let the midwives or doctors know whether you have a preference for how you want your placenta (afterbirth) to be delivered.